Section 3119.01 | Calculation of child support obligation definitions.

 (C) As used in this chapter:

-(4) "Extraordinary medical expenses" means any uninsured medical expenses incurred for a child during a calendar year that exceed one hundred dollars.
+(7) "Extraordinary medical expenses" means any uninsured medical expenses incurred for a child during a calendar year that exceed the total cash medical support amount owed by the parents during that year.

 (a) For a parent who is employed to full capacity, the gross income of the parent;